nla-group/fABBA/README.md

 #### *Adaptive polygonal chain approximation*

 Instead of using `transform` which combines the polygonal chain approximation of the time series and the symbolic conversion into one, both steps of fABBA can be performed independently.
-This is the first step:
+Here’s how to obtain the compression pieces and reconstruct time series by inversely transforming the pieces:

 ```python
 from fABBA.chainApproximation import compress